lnxpy/pyaction/.github/PULL_REQUEST_TEMPLATE/pull_request.md

 - [ ] Documentation has been updated to reflect your changes.
 - [ ] Tests have been added or updated to reflect your changes.
 - [ ] All tests have passed.
+- [ ] Docs don't need to be updated or I've already updated the docs.

 ---